French school to kids: Wear this tracking device or pay a $12 fine

 The time-honored tradition of skipping school may soon be a thing of the past.

-A French school has announced that it would like students to carry bluetooth-enabled tracking devices so teachers always know where they are, especially if they are not in class.
+A French school has announced that it would like students to carry Bluetooth-enabled tracking devices so teachers always know where they are, especially if they are not in class.

 The Lycée Rocroy Saint-Vincent de Paul, a private Catholic high school in Paris, has reportedly introduced a new policy requiring students to carry the keychain tracking devices, which were created by French startup New School.
 The little fob will be connected to a smartphone app so teachers can instantly take class attendance, and make sure the students are all accounted for during field trips, gym class, and emergency drills, and aren’t hiding in the bathroom instead.